 2) Lot’s of inspiration/source material to pull from

-The culmination of both contributed to a fast turn around time (can’t argue that).
-I either had tracks that were perfect or tracks that needed alterations before submitting.
+The culmination of both contributed to a fast turnaround time (can’t argue that).
+I either had tracks that were perfect or track that needed alterations before submitting.

 All instrumentals were sent as LoFi Mp3’s via Dropbox and later replaced with HQ Wav files upon acceptance.